Adeptus-Dominus/ChapterMaster/docs/CODE_STYLE.md

 All variable names, function names, etc., should use `snake_case` unless stated otherwise.

 **Local Variables**:
+- Recommended to have a `_` prefix.
+  - Ease readability.
-- Recommended to have a `_` prefix, which can ease readability, and prevent namespace clashes with instance variables and scripts.
+  - Prevent namespace clashes with instance variables and scripts.
 - Example: `var _example_e1`.

 **Instance Variables**: